The Greatest (Lana Del Rey song)

-"The Greatest" is a song by American singer-songwriter Lana Del Rey, taken from her sixth studio album, Norman Fucking Rockwell!
+"The Greatest" (stylized in sentence-case) is a song by American singer-songwriter Lana Del Rey, taken from her sixth studio album, Norman Fucking Rockwell!
 (2019).
 She wrote and produced it with Jack Antonoff.
 The song was released for digital download as a joint promotional single with "Fuck It I Love You" on August 22, 2019, by Interscope and Polydor Records.
 An accompanying "double feature" music video with the two was also released.
 Universal Music Group sent "The Greatest" to Italian radio on September 13, 2019, as the fifth single from the album.

 Writing and composition

 The track was written and produced by Del Rey and Jack Antonoff.
 Lyrically, Del Rey sings about missing the "good old days" in her relationship and the world in general, but further expressing frustrations with how the world has changed: "The culture is lit, and if this is it‚ I had a ball/I guess that I'm burned out after all ...
 If this is it, I'm signing off".
 Del Rey makes numerous pop culture references including to the David Bowie song "Life on Mars", Instagram livestreams, The Beach Boys, the destructive effects of the 2018 California wildfires, and her infamous feud with rapper Kanye West due to his support of President Donald Trump.